nccasia/ncc-php/README.md

 # ncc-php

+## The big picture

+A senior PHP developer should have a strong understanding of the following:

+1. PHP language fundamentals such as variables, data types, loops, control structures, functions, and namespaces.
+2. Object-oriented programming concepts such as classes, interfaces, inheritance, and polymorphism.
+3. Advanced PHP features such as closures, generators, and traits.
+4. PHP web development frameworks such as Laravel, Symphony, CodeIgniter, and Yii.
+5. Database management and integration, including experience with SQL and popular PHP database libraries such as PDO and MySQLi.
+6. Web development best practices such as security, performance optimization, and scalability.
+7. Experience with version control systems such as Git.
+8. Understanding of web protocols such as HTTP, HTTPS, and REST.
+9. Familiarity with front-end web development technologies such as HTML, CSS, and JavaScript.
+10. Familiarity with software development methodologies such as Agile, Scrum, and Kanban.
+11. Good understanding of software development life cycle (SDLC)
+12. Familiarity with cloud infrastructure like AWS, Azure, and Google Cloud.
+13. Knowledge of Linux environment
+14. Experience with debugging and troubleshooting complex issues.
+15. Strong problem-solving skills and ability to think critically.
+16. Good communication skills and ability to work well in a team.
+17. Ability to learn and adapt to new technologies and programming languages quickly
+18. Continuously learning and staying current with new trends and developments in PHP and related technologies.

+Note that this is not an exhaustive list, but it covers many of the core skills and knowledge areas that are typically required of a senior PHP developer.

 ## Before starting

 - This repository is using for training purpose (1 - 4 weeks for a newbie)